Ajgautam01/Final-Report/README.md

  Do task in django python

   # Week 4 Python
- Do task in django python
+ Doing Backend django python Assingment

+ # Week 5 install nodejs and React
+ ### Follow Guide of nodejs and rect in Ubuntu